moucheh/dotfiles/README.md

     ./install.sh

-If you already have a config for something that is included in these dotfiles, that config will be copied to a backup folder of current date and time, it will start with a dot so, it won;''
+If you already have a config for something that is included in these dotfiles, that config will be copied to a backup folder of current date and time, it will start with a dot so, it won't be lost.